commercialhaskell/stack/doc/configure/customisation_scripts.md

   installation.

 When `install-ghc: false`, the script is still run.
-That allows you to ensure that only your script will install GHC and Stack won't default to its own installation logic, even when the script fails.
+That allows you to ensure that only your script will install GHC and Stack will not default to its own installation logic, even when the script fails.

 The following environment variables are always available to the script: